Jurriën Timber

-Timber joined Ajax's youth academy in 2014, from Feyenoord.
-He made his first-team debut in March 2020 and has won two Eredivisie titles and one KNVB Cup.
-He won the Marco van Basten Award in 2022.
+Timber joined Ajax's youth academy in 2014, from Feyenoord, together with his twin brother Quinten.
+He made his first-team debut for Ajax in March 2020, and won two Eredivisie titles and one KNVB Cup.
+He signed for Arsenal in July 2023, for an initial transfer fee of £34 million from Eredivisie club Ajax.

 Timber made 29 appearances for the Netherlands at youth international level.
 He was a member of the under-17 team that won the 2018 UEFA European Under-17 Championship.
 He made his senior international debut in June 2021.

 Club career

 Youth career

 Timber started playing for Utrecht-based club DVSU at the age of four, before joining Feyenoord's youth system when he was six.
 In 2014, he joined Ajax, where he signed his first professional contract in 2018.

 Ajax

 Timber made his senior debut for Ajax in a 3–1 win over SC Heerenveen on 7 March 2020.

 He scored his first career goal for Ajax against Emmen on 2 May 2021.
 It was the opening goal in an eventual 4–0 win.
 That result confirmed Ajax as Eredivisie champions for a record 35th time.